What are Your Pronouns? Examining Gender Pronoun Usage on Twitter

 \subsubsection{Modeling.}

-Similar to \S\ref{sec:rq2_modeling}, we conduct two experiments.
+We conduct two experiments.
 Experiment (1) is the binary classification of whether the user will adopt gender pronouns in $T_2$ and experiment (2) is the multiclass classification of which of the three gender pronoun categories the user adopts in $T_2$.
 Users who did not adopt any gender pronouns are excluded from experiment (2), as was done in \S\ref{sec:rq2_modeling}.
-Our experiments are repeated for all data scenarios: retweet networks over four- and eight-week time spans and mention networks over four-week time spans.
-This means that each $T_i$ duration is either four or eight weeks.
-For each data scenario, we use the last $T_1$--$T_2$ pair of time windows as the test set, the second to last $T_1$--$T_2$ pair of time windows as the validation set, and the remaining pairs of time windows as the training set.
+Our experiments are repeated for all data scenarios: retweet networks over four- and eight-week time spans and mention networks over four-week time spans (i.e., $T_i$ is either four or eight weeks).
+For each data scenario, we use the last $T_1$--$T_2$ pair as the test set, the second to last $T_1$--$T_2$ pair as the validation set, and the remaining data as the training set.
 Similar to \S\ref{sec:rq2_modeling}, we built a deep neural network (DNN) for these tasks.
 We first tune the model hyperparameters via randomized grid search using the training set.
-During hyperparameter tuning, we further break the training dataset into sub-training, sub-validation, and sub-testing sets, using the last two periods of data as the sub-validation and sub-testing sets, respectively, for model training and hyperparameter selection.
 Please see the Appendix for the exact model architecture and hyperparameter search space.
 Macro-F1 is used as the evaluation metric.
 Following \S\ref{sec:rq2_modeling}, we explore the results using each feature set in isolation as well as in combination, and we use the \texttt{Random} and \texttt{Majority} models as baselines.